 AGRICULTURAL

-CHRISTMAS CYCLE: Seasons & holy days focusing on the Incarnation of Christ (revolving around the fixed date of Christmas Day, December 25).
+CHRISTMAS CYCLE: Seasons & holy days rippling outward from the Incarnation of Christ (revolving around the fixed date of Christmas Day, December 25).

-PASCHAL CYCLE: Seasons & holy days focusing on the Resurrection of Christ (revolving around the movable date of Easter Sunday, which occurs on the first Sunday following the first full moon of Spring)
+PASCHAL CYCLE: Seasons & holy days focusing on the Resurrection of Christ (revolving around the movable date of Easter Sunday, which occurs on the first Sunday following the first full moon after the Spring Equinox).

-SANCTORAL CYCLE: Holy days recognizing the lives of Saints & other aspects of Church rhythms.
+SANCTORAL CYCLE: Holy days recognizing the lives of Saints & theological ideas or traditions.

 ADVENT